NQBH/NQBH.github.io/_pages/about.md

 ------
 **A brief self-description.** `some adjectives` highly introverted, highly sensitive, minimalist but informative; `some nouns` a disagreeable giver (used to be an agreeable giver before having been psychologically manipulated), a broken eidetiker.

+My Vietnamese full name is **Nguyễn Quản Bá Hồng**.
+My publication name as a scientist/mathematician is **Nguyen Quan Ba Hong**, or **Hong Quan Ba Nguyen**.
+I do not & will not use **Hong Nguyen** since there are too many Vietnamese girls with that name &, as a human being (PDE-researcher also), I prefer the uniqueness in literally anything which I am interested about.

+I also have another name called by my family: **Nguyễn Quản Trung Nhân**, i.e., *người trung thực*, nhưng cũng có thể là *kẻ trung bình*.
 ------

 [Science](https://en.wikipedia.org/wiki/Science)